GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

    :width: 500 px
    :align: center

-   a) Time-series of traffic over a 3-year period.
-Note the dramatic drop as Covid-19 became a major issue in mid-March 2020, as well as some data-gaps and possibly a glitch in May 2018. b) Wrapped weekly signals makes it easy to see the bimodal daily morning and evening rush-hour pattern for the weekdays with a different pattern on the weekends (the "spike" in (a) turned out to be a single Thursday and Sunday data that seem questionable). c) A weekly histogram shows how traffic slowly builds up towards the weekend then drops off towards Sunday.
-The script calculates the number of Monday hours to normalize the plots.
+   a) Time-series of traffic over a three-year period.
+Note the dramatic drop as Covid-19 became a major issue in mid-March 2020, as well as some data-gaps and possibly a spike in May 2018.
+We use -g to skip drawing lines across data gaps exceeding 6 hours. b) Wrapped weekly signals make it easy to see the bimodal morning and evening rush-hour pattern for the weekdays with a different pattern on the weekends (the "spike" in (a) turned out to be data from a single Thursday and Sunday that seem problematic).
+Again, we use -g to skip data gaps exceeding 6 hours. c) A weekly histogram shows how traffic slowly builds up towards the weekend then drops off towards Sunday.
+The script calculates the number of repeated hours to normalize the plots.
-   d) A daily histogram is created by wrapping to a daily cycle, then normalizing by the number of midnight hours.
+   d) A daily histogram is created by wrapping to a daily cycle, then normalizing by the number of days.

 .. _option_-x_core: